AnalyticsAutomated/CommandRunner/README.rst

 =============

-commandRunner is yet another package created to handle running commands, scripts or programs on the command line.
-Targetted at thread safe execution for Celery.
+commandRunner is yet another package created to handle running commands, scripts or programs on the command line targetted at thread safe execution for Celery.
 The simplest class lets you run anything locally on your machine.
 Other classes are targeted at Analytics and data processing platforms such as Grid Engine (and eventually HADOOP).
 The class attempts to run commands in a